 Install Better Lights

-One of the best things I did for my garage was to upgrade my garage lighting.
-I even added some motion sensing lights that would turn on automatically whenever they detected movement.
+One of the best things I did was to upgrade my garage lighting with hardwired LED shop lights.
+I even added some motion-sensing lights that would turn on automatically whenever they detected movement.

-Any one of these ideas will help you safely park your car in your garage, no matter what else is in the way.
+Any of these ideas will help you safely park your car in your garage, no matter what else is in the way.